lockss/laaws-dev-scripts/runcluster/README.md

 If you are using a port other than 5432, uncomment and edit all the portNumber attributes in config/postgres.xml.

+Add `-pg` to the `./start` command line.

 ## Running a cluster

 The individual services may be run from release or snapshot artifacts downloaded from a Maven repository, or locally built from source.
-To run snapshot versions, change to this directory and run `./start`.
+To run snapshot versions, change to this directory and run `./start`, or `./start -pg` to use PostgreSQL.
 (Note: the first time this is done Maven will fetch jars totalling .7-1.1GB.)
-To use locally built jars in sibling directories run `./start -local`.
+To use locally built jars in sibling directories run `./start -local [-pg]`.
 (See config/services.snapshot or config/services.local.)
 The three essential services (config service, repository service, poller/crawler service) are run by default; to add the metadata services uncomment those lines in config/services.xxx.
 Run `./start -h` for more options.

 To test a plugin without signing and uploading it to a plugin registry, package the plugin with `mvn package -Dtesting` in the plugin project, then